How to make a travel insurance claim

 - Take copies of important documents and any bookings you’ve made.
 Source proof of purchase for any valuables you’re taking with you and save them in a format that you can access while you’re travelling.

 - Stay safe while you’re travelling.
-Some things are completely out of our control, but you can reduce your chances of needing to make a claim by taking certain precautions, such as keeping a watchful eye on your luggage and storing your valuables in a safe place.
+Some things are completely out of our control, but you can reduce your chances of needing to make a claim by taking certain precautions.
+For example, keeping a watchful eye on your luggage and storing your valuables in a safe place.

 - If you need to make a claim, the more evidence you can give to your insurance provider, the better.

 - Check the claim deadline.
-Be sure you can make your claim within the stated time limits for your policy.
+Be sure you can make your claim within the stated travel insurance claim time limit.

 - Be accurate.
 Take the time to complete claims form accurately, as any false, inaccurate or misleading information could potentially lead to your claim being rejected.